 -Allow32Bit

-Allows the script to run in 32-bit PowerShell (not recommended)
+Allows the script to run in 32-bit PowerShell, bypassing the architecture check

 Configuring hard-coded parameters